cachedpotato/Obsidian-vault/04 - Permanent Notes/Error Handling in Rust.md

 ```

 run with ```RUST_BACKTRACE=1 cargo run``` to see the full backtrace.
+Because panicking crashes your program, you should use it wisely.
+A good situation to use ```panic!``` would be cases where continuing the program would put it or even your computer in jeopardy.

 ## Recoverable Error - Result
 We've briefly looked at the Result [[Enum]] before, but let's go a bit deeper.
 Result enum have two variants: Ok() and Err().
 We can do pattern matching with ```match``` for error handling, like so: